 Address: Whitegates, Hethersett, NR9 3DN

 Whitegates was built as a family home in the late eighteenth century.
-Building at the rear of the house in recent times has replaced the coach house and stables of earlier times.
+Building at the rear of the house in recent times has replaced the coach house and stables.

 The house has had various owners over the years.
 During the Second World War, Whitegates was commandeered for use by the National Fire Service, and purchased by the County Council in 1950.

 Hethersett Fire Station is staffed by on-call firefighters.
 These firefighters are men and women who live or work close to the station and ride the fire appliance when alerted to any fire and rescue incident.
 The crew consists of a watch manager, two crew managers and nine firefighters.

 The Hethersett firefighters attend one training evening a week.
 They also commit to training courses at Bowthorpe Fire Training and Development Centre to enhance their firefighting skills.

 Learn about becoming an on-call firefighter and check job vacancies at Hethersett.

 Average calls per month